Find sum of xor of all unordered triplets of the array

 Given an array A, consisting of N non-negative integers, find the sum of xor of all unordered triplets of the array.
-For unordered triplets, the triplet (A[i], A[j], A[k]) is considered same as triplet (A[j], A[i], A[k]) and all the other permutations.
+For unordered triplets, the triplet (A[i], A[j], A[k]) is considered the same as triplets (A[j], A[i], A[k]) and all the other permutations.

-Since the answer can be large calculate its mod with 10037.
+Since the answer can be large, calculate its mod to 10037.

 Input : A = [3, 5, 2, 18, 7] Output : 132 Input : A = [140, 1, 66] Output : 207